MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/number-user-mode-crashes-in-win32-gaming-applications.md

 ---
 title: Number of user mode crashes or TDRs in Win32 gaming applications
-description: The measure counts the number of crashes in display drivers that happen in the context of the gaming applications ms.topic: article ms.date: 07/20/2021 ms.localizationpriority: medium
+description: Counts the number of crashes in display drivers that happen in the context of Win32 gaming applications ms.topic: article ms.date: 07/20/2021 ms.localizationpriority: medium